-Methodology Criterion Description Compliance conditions, land cover. h. the reference region should not include special management areas 18 nor areas contained within the geographic boundaries of other GHG projects; Comply.
+Methodology Criterion Description Compliance are a favorable condition for entering the project areas.
+The cartographic information is found in the following route 1.Emisiones/1.1.Gdb/1.1.2.
+REDD+/Feature dataset Biophysical Environment, where the corresponding shapefiles are found with the access routes to the territory, edaphoclimatic conditions, land cover. h. the reference region should not include special management areas nor areas contained within the geographic boundaries of other GHG projects; Comply.
 In the reference region, the exclusion of all special management areas is carried out.
-Geographic information is stored in the geodatabase respectiva, Feature Dataset RReferencia. i.the reference region must exclude restricted access areas 20 to the agents and drivers of deforestation and degradation Comply.
+Geographic information is stored in the geodatabase respectively, Feature Dataset RReferencia y and restricted access. i.the reference region must exclude restricted access areas to the agents and drivers of deforestation and degradation Comply.
 Areas in which agents have restricted access are excluded, according to the criteria of slope and proximity to the roads.
-(Criteria used by IDEAM to define non-accessible forest within Annex 1 of the NREF: adjustment for national conditions 20).
-Additionally, RUNAP conservation areas and Collective territories (Legalized Indigenous Reservations, Black Communities, Peasant Reserve Zones) are excluded.
+(Criteria used by IDEAM to define non-accessible forest within Annex 1 of the NREF: adjustment for national conditions ).
+Additionally, RUNAP conservation areas and Collective territories (Legalized Indigenous Reservations, Black Communities, Peasant Reserve Zones) and Ramsar Bita are excluded.
 The cartographic information is found in the following route 1.Emisiones/1.1.Gdb/1.1.2.
 REDD+/Feature dataset Restricted access, where the vector information of the collective territories and natural spaces is found. j.
 The reference region must include the leakage area.
 Comply.
-The reference region includes all leakage areas.
-Geographic information is stored in the geodatabase respective, Feature Dataset Arealeakage, while the information of the reference region is found in Featurea Dataset RReference.
+The reference region includes leakage areas.
+Geographic information is stored in the geodatabase respective Feature Dataset Area leakage, while the information of the reference region is found in Featurea Dataset RReference.
+See figure 20.
 BCR0005 a.
 The reference region and the project area are part of the same ecoregion Comply.
-The reference region and the project areas are located in the Orinoquia biome and the ecoregion (PLAINS savannas) according to the WWF ecoregion map.
-Complying with the geographical coherence requested by the criterion.
-The cartographic information is found in the following route 1.Emissions/1.1.Gdb/1.1.1. sabanas/Feature datase Biome Ecoregion, Where you will find Ecoregion sabanas.shp, Biome
+The reference region and the project areas are located in the Orinoquia biome and the ecoregion (PLAINS savannas) according to the

-20 https://redd.unfccc.int/files/31122019 anexo circunstancias nref nal v7.pdf
+&lt;sup>20 https://redd.unfccc.int/files/31122019 anexo circunstancias nref nal v7.pdf